 Extended coverage from a company like CarShield can help you avoid high, unexpected repair costs at an affordable price point.
 You can learn more about this provider in our CarShield review.

 This fairly new company launched in 2020 as a modern, digital-focused extended warranty provider.
 Olive’s subscription-based payment model is attractive to many car owners who don’t want to be stuck in a long-term contract.
-Olive has an A+ rating from the Better Business Bureau (BBB) and a 5.0 industry rating.
+Olive has an A+ rating from the Better Business Bureau (BBB).

 Olive offers three coverage plans that last for up to three years or until your vehicle has reached 185,000 miles.
 Its warranty plans include several benefits, including towing and rental car reimbursement.
 Most Olive warranty plans range from $30 to $80 a month with a $100 deductible, making them fairly affordable compared to competitors’ plans.